grapemoli/grapemoli/README.md

 Relevant courses that I took are Data Structures, Multivariate Calculus, Linear Algebra, Statistics, and Client-Side Programming.
 Currently, I'm in a Software Engineering and Oracle Database Programming course.

+*I have privated repositories on my GitHub Enterprise account that demonstrates SOLID design principles.
+Please contact me at wambamgara@gmail.com if you are interested.*

 <!-- Some HTML for the Widgets Layout -->
 <!-- Themes were chosen, to the best of my ability, by 508 Compliance and accessibility design standards -->